rshuhuachen/furseal-demography/README.md

 # furseal-demography

-Supplementary codes for Demographic reconstruction of Antarctic fur seals supports the krill surplus hypothesis
+This repository includes the supplementary codes for Hoffman et al. (in prep) Demographic reconstruction of Antarctic fur seals supports the krill surplus hypothesis.